Jawschamp/EzAuth/README.md

 # EzAuth
-This project aims to help fellow Python in getting authenicated
+This project aims to help fellow Python in getting authenticated